AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 Blockchain technologies solved 2 problems:

 - immutability: data can't be altered
-- distributed process: no more a single point of authority, each nodes work together based on a consensus mechanism preventing malicious actors.
+- distributed process: no more a single point of authority or a single point of failure (`SPOF`), each nodes work together based on a consensus mechanism preventing malicious actors.

 ### **Immutability**